praekeltfoundation/contentrepo-base-flow/Forms/QA/flows/DMA Form.md

 * `question_num`, the question number
 * `answer`, the final answer which will be a comma separated list of all the answers that were selected

+If it's a choice selection question type that has a `response`, then we show the user the response before moving on to the next question.

 ```stack
 card QuestionResponse when questions[question_num].question_type == "integer_question",
   then: StoreResponse do